loadmill/loadmill-kafka-relay/README.md

 #### Best Practices for Multi-Instance Mode

 Multi-instance mode is best suited for scenarios where you have multiple instances running in a virtual environment (in the background) and only expose a single URL for all the instances.
 This can be achieved using a load balancer (to ensure no single relay becomes overwhelmed) or a reverse proxy.

-By enabling multi-instance mode, you can ensure that the Loadmill Kafka Relay operates reliably and efficiently in a distributed environment, providing high availability and fault tolerance.